Lankin1010/glowing-funicular/README.md

 ## **About the Device**

-- Designed for general-purpose timed mechanical actuation (e.g., turning, releasing, or winding something after a set time).
+- Designed for general-purpose timed device (e.g., winding something after a set time).
 - Easy debug mode for quick servo direction/speed tests.

 ---